Mayor / Council Form of Government

 District 6 – Charlie Luke

-The Council employs a staff led by Executive Director Cindy Gust-Jenson and Deputy Director Jennifer Bruno.
-Staff members perform a variety of tasks including working with constituents and researching and analyzing issues pertinent to City policies.
+Council staff is led by Executive Director Cindy Gust-Jenson and Deputy Director Jennifer Bruno.
+Staff members perform a variety of tasks including working with constituents, researching and analyzing issues pertinent to City policies, and public engagement.